 How Painful is Childbirth?

-There are three main factors that create discomfort in birthing.
+There are three main factors that create discomfort in childbirth.
 These factors are separate yet the interaction between them can lead to an overall unpleasant birthing experience.

 Anxiety

-Whenever I am asked the - how painful is childbirth - question, I already know that this factor is an issue for that mother.
-The leading cause of discomfort in labor is due to anxiety, or fear of the unknown.
-When ladies giving birth are anxious, the body's normal response to stress is to send more blood and oxygen to the major organs and away from the extremities.
+When a mother asks "how painful is childbirth", it is already apparent that the question is causing her to experience anxiety, or fear of the unknown, which is the leading cause of discomfort in labor.
+When ladies giving birth are anxious, the body's normal response to stress, which is to send more blood and oxygen to the major organs and away from the extremities, is triggered.
 For the labouring woman, this means that blood and oxygen are diverted from her uterus and her baby, both of which can lead to birth complications, such as decreased fetal heart rate or increased discomfort for the mother.
 If the cycle continues unchecked, the mother may eventually require more and more interventions which increase risks to herself and her child.

 For these reasons, mastering relaxation techniques is critical for all natural births.
 They are simple, highly-effective methods that alone can significantly decrease or even eliminate discomfort in labor.
-I sincerely believe that relaxation is the basis of a comfortable birth for all women.
+Relaxation is the basis of a comfortable birth for all women.
 For detailed information on relaxation for birth, please refer to the Relaxation Techniques section.

 Body Positioning

-One of these easiest sources of discomfort to eliminate in labor and birth is poor positioning.
-Poor positioning leads to ineffective or excessive muscular effort.
-As discussed in the Relaxation Techniques section, body-wide tension or unnecessary muscular effort can cause discomfort and fatigue.
+Poor positioning, which leads to ineffective or excessive muscular effort, is one of these easiest sources of discomfort to eliminate in labor and birth.
+As discussed in Relaxation Techniques, body-wide tension or unnecessary muscular effort can cause discomfort and fatigue.
 Ladies giving birth who are tense fatigue easily and find birthing more difficult because they are tensing muscles that should be relaxed.
-When you ask a woman who was flat on her back for birth the - how painful is childbirth - question, her answer usually isn't a good one.

 Physical Sources

-This type of discomfort can arise from the stretching and reshaping of your body during labour.
+This type of discomfort can arise from the stretching and reshaping of the body during labour.
 The tissues of the perineum must be allowed to stretch to decrease the risk of tearing.
 Women often speak of a "ring of fire" as the baby's head crowns.
-However, this can be eliminated by performing perineal massage throughout the latter weeks of your pregnancy, as outlined in the Preparing for Birth section.
-Additionally, appropriate exercise during your pregnancy will allow also your body to be more flexible and better adapt to the changes needed for birthing.
+However, this can be eliminated by performing perineal massage throughout the latter weeks of pregnancy, as outlined in the Preparing for Birth section.
+Additionally, appropriate exercise during pregnancy will allow the body to be more flexible and better adapt to the changes needed for birthing.

 Inadequate Nutrition

 While many hospitals forbid eating or drinking during labor, a woman can quickly become dehydrated, especially in a long labor.
-When your body is dehydrated, all bodily functions suffer.
-Your muscles must work even harder to accomplish the same tasks.
-Muscular efficiency can drop by as much as 30%!
+When the body becomes dehydrated, all bodily functions suffer.
+Muscles must work even harder to accomplish the same tasks.
+Muscular efficiency can drop by as much as 30%.
+In response to current research findings, in 2009, ACOG revised its position on hydration during labor, recommending that women be allowed clear fluids as desired.

-Without enough energy, you may tire quickly and be less able to remain comfortable throughout your labor.
-Since many hospitals don't allow food during labor, an easy solution is to stay home as long as possible.
-If you are planning a homebirth, then it's a moot point.
+Without enough energy, women may tire quickly and be less able to remain comfortable throughout labor.
+However, as many hospitals have not yet aligned their policies to reflect the current research and still restrict food or drink during labor, an easy solution is to stay home as long as possible.
+If planning a homebirth, have light snacks, juice or sports beverages readily available.

 Many women don't feel hungry or will even vomit during active labor or transition.
 But for those that do feel the desire to eat, lighter is better.
 A good rule of thumb is that if your body tells you to eat, then eat.